sandei-travolta/streamhive/README.md

 They're responsible for polling data from services, and transforming that raw data into domain models

 Services wrap API endpoints and expose asynchronous response objects.

+## Navigation
+The application uses GoRoute for navigation.